 I had a passion for robotics and programming from a very young age.
 When I was quite young, I was excited to work in BASIC on a C64 and play games on an Intellivision.
 I still remember the first time I saw my first NES game – Super Mario Bros.
-I was quite the Nintendo fanboy, begging my parents for a NES, then SNES, saved up to buy a used Gameboy (original), then N64.
-At this point I was more interested in PC gaming, so I didn’t get a GameCube for a while, and wasn’t interested in the original XBox, or PS1 and PS2 much.
-Even the GameBoy Colour and Advance weren’t of much interest at the time.
-I did eventually get a GBA, though.
+I was quite the Nintendo fanboy: begging my parents for a NES, then SNES, saved up to buy a used Gameboy (original), then got a N64.
+At this point I became more interested in PC gaming.

 I started playing PC games back when there was only DOS (and Windows 3.1, but most games were DOS) and thanks to the rise of the ‘demo version’ distribution method, I played the demos of games over and over, Wolfenstein 3D, Commander Keen, Doom, Duke Nukem 1/2/3D, Crystal Caves, X-Wing, and many more.
 Some I was lucky enough to buy full versions of.
 This was also the time that I did some Visual Basic programming, but nothing very complex.